FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/about_parallel_transfers/_index.md

 > **Note**
 >
-> There is a one to one relationship between a transfer and its task.
+> Note: There is a one to one relationship between a transfer and its task.
 That is, the task cannot be shared, so it is recommended to set the MAXTASK to less than or equal to MAXTRANS.

 #### TRANTASK